 I started drinking at 14, downing bottles of cheap cider down the park in town, or under a road bridge near the skate park.
 It felt like the adult thing to do, it felt like the 'cool' thing to do at 14.

 And so, after a decade of drink related faux pas, mishaps, and all out disasters.
 I find myself - on boxing day 2015 drinking my last ever alcoholic drink.

 The preceding year had played heavily on my desire to stop drinking.
-I was the typical 'quit drinking every other week' kind of guy, and whilst I didn't have a serious problem, it was clear to those around me I didn't have the healthiest relationship with alcohol.
+I was the typical 'quit drinking several times a year' kind of guy, and whilst I didn't have a serious problem by any stretch of imagination, it was clear to those around me I didn't have the healthiest relationship with alcohol.

 I received the news that one of my closest friends, someone I'd lived with for a number of years, someone who I've been close friends with for about a decade, had been involved in a drink fuelled incident which resulted in him being pushed into the path of an oncoming car.

 He was left severely brain damaged, with just 1% chance of survival.
 Remarkably he is still alive today, although severely limited.
 He can't walk, he can't communicate verbally, his movements are severely limited, entirely dependent on round the clock care, at the time of writing this.

 Update: Sam passed, not long after this article was published originally.
 He left a huge hole in our hearts, and in many ways those close to him never got over it.
 We still remember him often.
 Rest in peace, Sam.

 Up until that point, nothing really bad had ever happened to our group of friends, or anyone I knew.
 So it was a huge shock, and everyone had their own way of dealing with it.
 For a time, my solution was the good old British approach, drink it off.